SebastianAigner/kotlin-efficiency-cores/README.md

 - If you're using Java 22, you can copy-paste the `FFMQosSetter.kt` and `QosSetter.kt` files into your project.
 Start your program with the `--enable-native-access=ALL-UNNAMED` VM argument.
 - If you're targeting pre-Java 22, copy-paste the `JNAQosSetter.kt` and `QosSetter.kt` files into your project, and add `implementation("net.java.dev.jna:jna:5.14.0")` to your build file.
+- If you're using coroutines, refer to the `BackgroundQosCoroutineDispatcher.kt`.

 ### With threads
 Call `QosSetter.setQosClass(QosClass.QOS_CLASS_BACKGROUND)` to change the current thread's QoS class.
 Refer to the [Mac Apps documentation](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/power_efficiency_guidelines_osx/PrioritizeWorkAtTheTaskLevel.html#//apple_ref/doc/uid/TP40013929-CH35-SW5) for a detailed overview of available QoS classes.